 Student organizations at Columbia GSAPP support our community and enhance the academic experience.

-All groups must be advised by a Columbia GSAPP Program Office and/or the GSAPP Student Affairs Office (studentaffairs@arch.columbia.edu).
+All groups must be overseen by a Columbia GSAPP Program Office and/or the GSAPP Student Affairs Office (studentaffairs@arch.columbia.edu).
+Each group must also have a faculty advisor for academic and pedagogical support.
 The administration is available to support student groups, process event approvals, and forward communications.
 Please reference the Student Organization Handbook for general information and resources.

 The open resource Why Publish?
 Reframing the Stakes of Student Publications records and archives part one of a GSAPP Publications-hosted workshop that was held on July 26, 2022.
-Part two, Sharing Proposals, will be held on Friday, October 7, 2022 from 12pm-2pm in Room 115, Avery Hall.
+Part two, Sharing Proposals, was held on Friday, October 7, 2022.
 Visit the event page to learn more.

 ASAPP